-The 3D Design in Craft course gives students the opportunity to be creative in their response to given briefs and themes.
+The 3D Design course gives students the opportunity to be creative in their response to given briefs and themes.
 The course allows them the freedom and independence to let their creative skills flourish.

-AWARDING BODY: EDEXCEL QUALIFICATION: BTEC
+AWARDING BODY: OCR QUALIFICATION: GCSE

-Coursework: 60 % of final mark Unit 1: 3D Design in Craft Portfolio
+Coursework: 60 % of final mark

+Unit 1: 3D Design in Craft Portfolio